-Dalia EL-Prince is the Executive Director of the Fetal Health Foundation.
+Dalia EL-Prince served as the Executive Director of the Fetal Health Foundation.

 Recently I joined the Fetal Health Foundation to offer hope to unborn babies and help families who are faced with the loss of their child during pregnancy or after delivery.

 Though I haven’t for many years, in the course of our work, I now privately tell my story of loss.
 Here’s what I hear:

 “She’s opening up to everyone about her loss.
 How strong!”

 I guess those sentiments are true.
 But what about the silent griever?
 Aren’t those who don’t share their story strong?